jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Conclusion

-The advantage of using [`ViewModels`](#viewmodels) in this manner, is that it enables technology independence, prevents hard coupling to business logic and data access, resulting in a flexible and easy way to model the user interaction.
+Hopefully this section gave a good impression of how [`ViewModels`](#viewmodels) might be structured.
+They can enable technology independence, preventing hard coupling to business logic and data access.
+They allow you to flexibly model the user interaction.
+Later sections will introduce more patterns, shedding light on how these [`ViewModels`](#viewmodels) are used in practice, from where they come and go and how they come into play.

 ### Lookup Lists